leanderseige/eurorackdiy/README.md

 ![my Eurorack, current status](photos/case1.jpg)

+I tried to follow the specifications provided by Doepfer at any point.
+Find the links below.

 My first step was to measure the available space for my Eurorack: 76cm.
 Subtracting 2x 18mm for the vertical walls of the case, I had space for two stories of 142HP (722mm) each.